aejsmith/kboot/documentation/kboot-protocol.md

 mapping range is unspecified in the `KBOOT_ITAG_LOAD` tag, then it will be within the upper half.

-The MMU will be configured to use the 4KB translation granule size.
+The MMU will be configured to use a 48-bit address space with the 4KB translation granule size.
 The boot loader may make use of large (2MB) block mappings within a single virtual mapping when constructing the virtual address space, however separate mappings should not be mapped together on a single large block.

-To allow the kernel to manipulate the virtual address space, the level 0 translation table (TTL0) is recursively mapped.
-A 512GB (sized and aligned) region of the virtual address space is allocated, and the TTL0 entry for that range is set to point to itself.
+To allow the kernel to manipulate the virtual address space, the upper half level 0 translation table (TTL0) is recursively mapped.
+A 512GB (sized and aligned) region of the virtual address space is allocated, and the TTL0 entry for that range is set to point to the kernel TTL0.
 The same rules for allocation of this region as for IA32 apply here.

 The format of the `KBOOT_TAG_PAGETABLES` tag for ARM64 is as follows: